hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/advertisement/facebook/scenarios/__init__.md

 2. Save the above code as a `.py` file (e.g., `test_facebook_scenarios.py`).
 3. Run the tests from your terminal using: `pytest test_facebook_scenarios.py`

 Remember to replace the placeholder assertions with specific validations based on the expected behavior of the functions in `hypotez/src/endpoints/advertisement/facebook/scenarios/__init__.py`.
-The provided examples now demonstrate a much more robust test structure.
+The provided examples now demonStarte a much more robust test structure.
 Remember to adapt the assertions to the *actual* return types of the functions.
 For example, if a function returns a dictionary with success/failure codes, you should check for that instead of just asserting `is not None`.